 The TCs of the SVWP opened their classroom doors to share writing in action with their colleagues.
-The SVWP plans to make Pineapple Day an annual event so TCs can spread writing practices throughout their buildings.
+SVWP’s Pineapple Day is an annual event where SVWP TCs spread effective writing practices throughout their buildings.

 The Pineapple is the symbol of hospitality and these teachers generously opened their doors and shared their practice.
 November 28 is Hawaii day (and where the pineapples grow!)